Fantastic Four: Antagonists

 Writers and artists over many years have created a variety of characters to challenge the Fantastic Four.
 Knowles states that Kirby helped to create "an army of villains whose rage and destructive power had never been seen before," and "whose primary impulse is to smash the world."
-Some of the team's oldest and most frequent enemies have involved such foes as the Mole Man, the Skrulls, Namor the Sub-Mariner, Doctor Doom, the Puppet Master, Kang the Conqueror/Rama-Tut/Immortus, Blastaar, the Frightful Four, Annihilus, Galactus, and Klaw.
-Other prominent antagonists of the Fantastic Four have included the Wizard, the Impossible Man, the Red Ghost and the Super-Apes, the Mad Thinker, the Super-Skrull, the Molecule Man, Diablo, Dragon Man, Psycho-Man, Ronan the Accuser, Salem's Seven, Terrax the Tamer, Terminus, Hyperstorm, and Lucia von Bardas.
+Some of the team's oldest and most frequent enemies have involved such foes as the Mole Man, the Skrulls, Namor the Sub-Mariner, Galactus, Doctor Doom, the Puppet Master, Kang the Conqueror, Blastaar, the Frightful Four, Annihilus, and Klaw.
+Other prominent antagonists of the Fantastic Four have included the Wizard, the Impossible Man, the Red Ghost and the Super-Apes, the Mad Thinker, the Super-Skrull, the Molecule Man, Diablo, Dragon Man, Psycho-Man, Ronan the Accuser, Salem's Seven, Terrax, Terminus, Hyperstorm, and Lucia von Bardas.

-Fantastic Four Incorporated

-Fantastic Four Incorporated, also known as Fantastic Enterprises, is a fictional organization appearing in American comic books published by Marvel Comics.
-It was founded by Reed Richards to license use of Richard's patents and funded the Fantastic Four's operation and their source of income.
-Staff are:

-Susan Richards (Invisible Woman) - CEO of Fantastic Four Inc.

-Johnny Storm (Human Torch) - made COO by Susan to give him some work ethic.